 In the Old Town, you will find Lund Cathedral standing majestically with its Romanesque architectural style.
 Kulturen Open Air Museum is located not far from the cathedral.

-A municipality in Sweden, Marstrand offers you a seaside beauty that is hard to resist during your Sweden travel.
+A municipality in Sweden, Marstrand, offers you a seaside beauty that is hard to resist during your Sweden travel.
 Located on the mesmerizing western coast of Sweden, Marstrand holds the prestigious Marstrand Regatta every year.

-Having great coastal area, Marstrand is a paradise during the summer.
+Having a great coastal area, Marstrand is a paradise during the summer.
 There are so many things to do here within that season.
 You can go sailing, kayaking, fishing, joining a seal-watching excursion, and much more.

 In the town area, you will be impressed by Carlstens Fastning, which is a fortress built in the middle of the 17th century.

-One more item from the list of the best places to visit in Sweden is Skåne.
+One more item from the list of the best places to see in Sweden is Skåne.
 Besides Malmö, Lund, and Øresund, there are plenty of other Sweden major tourist attractions found here in this county.
 Be amazed by Ale’s Stones.
 This ancient stone monument consists of 59 large stones arranged in the shape of a ship.